-What is unique about the new apprenticeships standards?
+What is special about apprenticeships standards?

-- Increase the quality of apprenticeships
+• Increase the quality of apprenticeships

-- Put employers in the driving seat
+• Put employers into the driving seat

-- Simplify the system
+• Simplify the system

-- Give employers purchasing power
+• Give employers purchasing power

 What is a Trailblazer?

-The new standards have been tailored to focus on how an apprentice should demonstrate mastery of an occupation and meet professional registration requisites in sectors where such certification exists – in the case of accountancy, engineering and science for example.
+The standards have been tailored to focus on how an apprentice should demonstrate mastery of an occupation and meet professional registration requisites in sectors where such certification exists – in the case of accountancy, engineering and science for example.

 What do all standards have in common?